Monte Grimano Terme

 1155 (78 in the Borgo)

 IAT, Ph.
 0541 970556

 The name derives from the Latin Mons Germanus and refers to the two castles of Monte Grimano and Monte Tassi, united as twin brothers (germanus in Latin means “brother” ).
 Today Monte Tassi is a hamlet of the Municipality of Monte Grimano Terme.
 Grimano would be a simple transliteration of germanus.

-Wine and biological oil are also specialties of this area.
+Wine and biological oil are also excellent.